Private Land (5000-10000 acres)

 - 'Old West Style' cattle drives mean you may have many hours in the saddle each day over the course of a few days or more

-- Since Burn Well is an authentic working cattle and sheep ranch you will ride over the wide open pastures in the Billy the Kid prairie lands
+- Since Burn Well is an authentic working cattle ranch you will ride over the wide open pastures in the Billy the Kid prairie lands

 - As Burnt Well is so intimate and only takes on a few guests at a time, riding really can be tailored to the guests.